For more years than I can remember, my mother used to tell me the same thing on my birthday:

 I had very little money and could not do much.
 I would take long stroller walks with Mylo, listening only to the birds in the trees or the sound of passing cars.
 I washed the dishes, concentrating on the warmth of the water and the slip of the soap between my fingers.
 The scents of food and household smells.
 I folded my laundry with a focused intention of doing it as precisely as I could, savoring the texture of the garments.
 When I drove, I observed the passing of objects as I approached and passed, watching them grow bigger and then magically shrink into the distance behind me.
 I watched the way light danced and reflected across surfaces, lighting motes of dust in the air.
 I marveled at the structure of plants, the natural world, and the phenomena of one moment giving birth to the next, the cosmic dance of cause and effect across time.
 It became a game: how much of the world beyond myself could I perceive?

-In this way I settled myself within my own body, and began to marvel at my own movements through 3D reality.
+In this way I settled myself within my own body, and began to marvel at my physical movements through 3D reality.
 I began to notice the flock like precision with which perfect strangers will synchronize the speed of their vehicles on the freeway, thrumming down the roadway in a grand urban opera; feeling the heartbeat of Los Angeles as it pulses through its daily traffic cycles.
 Every day I would pick something, anything, to look forward to, even if it was simply walking to 7-Eleven for a candy bar.
 Every step I took along the way became an opening, a challenge: how much grace can I bring to this footstep?
 How expertly can I draw this syringe full of insulin?
 Mylo's medication log became a ritual for meditation.
-It was during this time, as all my fantasies died, that my appreciation for the beautiful reality of my own existence awakened, and I finally noticed the joy and peace inherent to my being was there all along.
+It was during this time, as all my fantasies died, that my appreciation for the beautiful reality of my own existence awakened, and I finally noticed that joy and peace inherent to my being, and had been there all along.

 It was also during this time that Waska reached out in earnest and encouraged me to finish my recipe book No Sweeter Than The Ripest Cherry.
 After I put Mylo to bed, I would stay up late into the night revising and designing the pages, perfecting the recipes.
 This project provided an outlet for everything else about my life that was beyond my control, and I will forever be grateful to Waska for this life line of encouragement.
-Some days I literally think it saved our lives.

 Mylo turned eight this year, and my life is completely different than it once was.
-His father and I have found a way to get along with each other.
+His father and I have found a way to be peaceful with each other.
 Mylo is stronger and sassier everyday, adored by one and all.
 He is a constant source of frustration, amusement and delight; sowing patience and bringing out the best in everyone he meets.
-I have accepted the overwhelm as a condition of my life and recognized this benevolent pressure that has summoned forth so many diamonds within me.
+I have accepted the overwhelm as a condition of my life and bow down to this benevolent pressure that has summoned forth so many diamonds within me.
 My inner roots have grown deep, and some days I find myself seated with such poise I cannot help but marvel at the future -- the movement of my life.
 Where is my life taking me?
 Who am I becoming?
 What more will I have to offer in another 10 years?
 These are thrilling questions for me, and in some ways I cannot wait to be 50 -- to be able to observe my collected experiences and distill more truths.

 So there you have it.
 You've got all the context to make sense of what you will find within these pages.
 We talk a lot about branding in this day and age, how to market yourself for maximum impact.
 As a full time caregiver to Mylo's myriad special needs, my opportunities to follow through on my creative endeavors can at times be hindered, so its impossible for me to have any agenda at this point beyond my own authenticity.
 This website is a sharing of my unique self, useful information, creativity and perspective.
-Please be patient with my slow progress and my ineptitude with social media -- my first priority is always my son.
+Please be patient with my slow progress -- my first priority is always my son.